 A Matter of Saving Lives

-We are proud to be a modern Orthodox congregation that takes serious measures to ensure the safety of our community and all New York City residents.
+We are proud to be a traditional, historic congregation that takes serious measures to ensure the safety of our community and all New York City residents.
 Our Torah and Jewish values demand it.

 We follow all city and state regulations, and decisions are made under the guidance of medical doctors, and in accord with nationally set synagogue best practices.